seinecle/mk99/docs/generated-html/subdir/value-creation-with-data_temp_common.md

 //ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

-== Seven roads to data-driven value creation
+== 7 roads to data-driven value creation
-//ST: Seven roads to data-driven value creation
+//ST: 7 roads to data-driven value creation
-//ST: !

 //ST: !

 [IMPORTANT]
 ====
 Not a closed list, not a recipe!